-s) Foreign currency
+s)

-i) Foreign currency transactions

-Transactions in foreign currencies are translated into the functional currency of the respective group entity at the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions sactions in foreign currencies are translated into the functional currency of the respective group entity at the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the end of the year are translated into the functional currency at the exchange rate at the reporting date.
 Foreign currency differences are recognized in profit or loss.
-The Group does not have non-monetary assets and liabilities denominated in foreign currencies at the end of the reporting date.
+The Group does not have non-monetary assets and liabilities denominated in foreign currencies at the end of the reporting period.

-ii) Foreign operations
+Foreign operations

-The assets and liabilities of foreign operations, including goodwill, if any and fair value adjustments arising on acquisition, are translated into Qatari Riyals at the exchange rates at the reporting date.
+ii) Foreign operations The assets and liabilities of foreign operations, including goodwill, if any and fair value adjustments arising on acquisition, are translated into Qatari Riyals at the exchange rates at the reporting date.
 The income and expenses of foreign operations are translated into Qatari Riyals at the exchange rates at the dates of the transactions.
-Foreign currency differences are recognised in OCI and accumulated in the translation reserve, except to the extent that the translation difference is allocated to NCI.
+Foreign currency differences are recognised in OCI and accumulated in the translation reserve. except to the extent that the translation difference is allocated to NCI.

-When a foreign operation is disposed of in its entirety or partially such that control, significant influence or joint control is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
+When a foreign operation is disposed of in its entirety or partially such that control, significant influence or join When a foreign operation is disposed of in its entirety or partially such that control, significant influence or joint control is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified to profit or loss as part of the gain or loss on disposal.
 If the Group disposes of part of its interest in a subsidiary but retains control, then the relevant proportion of the cumulative amount is reattributed to NCI.
 When the Group disposes of only part of an associate or joint venture while retaining significant influence or joint control, the relevant proportion of the cumulative amount is reclassified to profit or loss.